mozilla/mozilla-datahub-ingestion/README.md

 ## Development

 To install a local instance of DataHub, see [DataHub's Quickstart guide](https://datahubproject.io/docs/quickstart/).
-In general, you'll need:

 ### Prerequisites